neiv06/BruinMarket/README.md

 - Mobile app version coming soon
 - Default JWT secret should be changed in production
 - File uploads are stored locally (consider cloud storage for production)
+- LLMs used to assist development: Claude Sonnet 4.5, ChatGPT 5, Cursor

 ## 🤝 Contributing